webplatform/docs/css/properties/filter/index.md

 transitions allowed from implied default values.
 In addition, each style sheet must declare the exact same sequence of functions.

-The following examples show the effect of each filter function in isolation.
-(See each function for details on accepted parameters.)
+The following examples show the effect of each filter function applied in isolation.
+See each function for details on accepted parameters.

 [[css/functions/brightness|'''brightness(1.4)''']]